 The film opens with the dawn of the human according to Charles Darwin’s theory which is approximately 10 minutes and there is no dialogue at all.
 From here, some various ways that how we should be able to interpret this scene.
 This scene describes the theory of human evolution as a faction with one another who seize power, fight, try some kind of tools such as bones, shelter, and meet with the monolith.
 One of the most remembered aspects of this scene is the jump cuts of the bone that thrown up in the air and a jump cut in outer space depicting spaceships.
 Thus, there is a relationship of relevance that still concerns the theory of Charles Darwin where the apes are described as the ancestors of human characters that reside in the spaceships.
 The next scene is a monolith that’s used as a place to take pictures, I think, and isolated in a planet.
 I also think that Stanley Kubrick wants to show something that is still happening around us.
 How do we always see something unique without being dug at first without knowledge, they always make it an “I want to take this moment.”
 What I want to talk about is a selfie that is improbable to pass this kind of thing that humans did.
 So, this illustrates how humans have been suppressed by technology even ignoring their own threats.
 It’s about a humanity that has fallen by inanimate objects until humans become more advanced, we will always be fixated on technology.

 After the scene that explains an AI, we will be faced with the most absurd scene and most recognized is the Stargate scene.
 In this scene too, gestures and gimmicks are most demanded and there is no dialogue.
 This scenario further illustrates how the process of human evolution, after the Stargate scene.
 It’s about meeting against monolith or I think of it as a god.
 It’s about how we are processed in front of God as well as seeing ourselves getting older and become the reincarnation of a baby that floating out of the sky.
 This scene is also more like a life after death.
 We don’t know what happens after we die, nobody knows what’s going on next, and nobody knows where we’re going.
 One that opens as well as the essence of the answer to everything from this film, the monolith.
 I talk a lot of details about this in my review.

-2001: A Space Odyssey is actually not one of those films that can only be taken for conceded.
+“2001: A Space Odyssey” is actually not one of those films that can only be taken for conceded.
 There are many interpretations of it even considering that so convoluted and not just one.
 The film succeeded in changing the mindset of how a movie would sculpture.
 If I look at movies nowadays, I don’t know why it’s not like this or any of Stanley Kubrick’s movies.
-I can take an example of Avengers: Infinity War which is now is booming.
+I can take an example of “Avengers: Infinity War” which is now is booming.
 But, there is no interpretation, no messages, and philosophies are there.
-The films nowadays just keep poking the mood of their audience.
+Films nowadays just keep poking the mood of their audience.
 For Stanley Kubrick, he didn’t pay much attention to it.
 He is more to himself and makes something he just wants that he likes it.
 Not a movie that is only made for the sake of money even the quality are good that’s bad.
 However, one question that still continues to be tarnished until now is, what does it all mean?
 Is this film purposely made like this so that few people accept it or a film that has values carried even difficult to interpret?

 and the proofs are still hard to answer today.
-2001: A Space Odyssey is not entirely like other sci-fi movies such as Gravity and even Interstellar.
+“2001: A Space Odyssey” is not entirely like other sci-fi movies such as “Gravity” and even “Interstellar.”
 Christopher Nolan also admitted that he really liked the influence of this film and suggested to remastered it again.
 The film discusses entirely on the theory of evolution where there is a connection between the past and the future.
 It’s about what the world looks like and the people gradually depend on technology.
-2001: A Space Odyssey brings a different viewing experience to sci-fi movies in general.
+“2001: A Space Odyssey” brings a different viewing experience to sci-fi movies in general.
 You will be prepared a various suspense, the cinematography that’s so slick, and visual effects that I recognize it hard that how he can make such like this.
 Stanley Kubrick wants to convey an important message to what will happen in the next few years or even in the next century.
 Therefore, we celebrate 50 years of this film.
 It will never die forever and never.